 A student's basic responsibility in school is to act in a manner that enhances his/her and others opportunity to learn.
-A student does not have a right to engage in conduct or actions that would materially and substantially interfere with the requirements of appropriate discipline in the operation of a school.
+A student does not have a right to engage in interfere with the requirements of appropriate discipline in the operation of a school.